Cowboys sign Washington, Fowler to 1-year deals

-FRISCO, Texas (SILVER STAR NATION) — After focusing on signing their own players, the Cowboys make moves in free agency to fill in some key spots.
+FRISCO, Texas (SILVER STAR NATION) — While the Cowboys continue to focus on signing their own players, the club makes moves in free agency adding depth to key positions.

 Texas native James Washington is signing a one-year deal with the club according to ESPN’s Adam Schefter.
 Washington returns home after spending four years in Pittsburgh, accumulating over 1,600 yards and 11 touchdowns.